Rishon73/AOS_Android_LeanFT/README.md

 # AOS_Android_UFTPro

 UFTPro (LeanFT) script with TestNG framework.
-Created with Eclipse.

 For parallel executions use the @Test annotaion: